 3. Forbidden system configuration: This error is triggered if the Windows Kernel Patch Protection was been disabled or modified.
 This error is a strong indicator of a rootkit virus infection.
 Run a full system anti-virus scan or re-install Windows.

-4. Forbidden tool: This error occurs when there’s a hacking tool running in background.
+4. Forbidden tool: This error occurs when there’s a hacking tool running in the background.
 Make sure there are no unknown programs running with the Windows Task Manager.
 Restart Windows to fully unload the hacking tools from the system.

 5. Internal anti-cheat error: A hack attempt to the anti-cheat core was detected.
 Check that your game installation is up-to-date.